AxonIQ/reference-guide/extensions/kafka.md

 }
 ```

-It is the `Fetcher` instance its job to retrieve the actual messages from Kafka by directing a `Consumer` instance it
+It is the `Fetcher` instance's job to retrieve the actual messages from Kafka by directing a `Consumer` instance it
  receives from the message source.
 You can draft up your own implementation or use the provided `AsyncFetcher` to this end.
 The `AsyncFetcher` doesn't need to be explicitly started, as it will react on the message source starting it.